coneda/kor/README.md

   allows you to change the entire graphical design of ConedaKOR.
 To make this file persist across upgrades, we recommend to choose a path below `data/` which is usually symlinked to a permanent location.

+### Backups

+Backups consist of

+* a database dump file
+* a copy of all configuration files
+* a copy of all data files containing your media and downloads (the data/ directory)
+* a reference to the version of ConedaKOR

+All other parts of the installation directory are either considered **source code** or **temporary**.
+Temporary files can be regenerated via a task.
+If you made modifications to the source code, you may have to backup those as well.
+We recommend to only modify the source code if those modifications are embedded within a development process that includes regular reconsiliation with upstream.

+For a consistent backup, you should aim to create the dump and file copies at the same point in time (or at least be confident that little changes happened in between).
+The dumpfile is created with mysqldump and the files can simply be copied with `cp` or `rsync`.
+The configuration files to be taken into account
+are:

+* kor.*.yml
+* config/contact.txt (if it exists)
+* config/legal.txt (if it exists)
+* help.yml (if it exists)
+* database.yml (this is deployment-specific, it depends on your scenario whether it makes sense to include this in backups)
+* config/secrets.yml (deployment-specific: if this file has to be regenerated, all current user sessions will be lost when the application is restored from a backup, which is acceptable in most cases)

+If you used the deployment script described above, it creates a "shared" directory and symlinks the data and the configuration from that directory to the current deployment's directory.
+In this case, it is sufficient to backup the shared folder and to create a database dump.

+#### Restore

+To restore from a previous backup

+1. restore data and config files from the backup
+2. import the database dump and modify config/database.yml accordingly if needed
+3. deploy the relevant version of ConedaKOR
+4. if not using `deploy.sh`, compile all assets:
+   `RAILS_ENV=production bundle exec rake assets:precompile`
+5. regenerate config/secrets.yml if it's missing:
+   `RAILS_ENV=production bundle exec bin/kor secrets`
+6. refresh the elasticsearch index:
+   `RAILS_ENV=production bundle exec bin/kor index-all`

 ### Authentication